d4n3sh/thedaneshproject/content/posts/2010-10-25-dual-pane-view-in-nautilus.md

   - 890141753

 ---
 The Gnome file manager Nautilus  has a cool dual pane view which makes moving/copying files much easier.
-Simply hit f3 to bring up the dual pane view, right click on a file and either move/copy the file to &#8220;other pane&#8221;.
-However, unlike KDE,  Gnome only allows you to move/copy to &#8220;home&#8221;, &#8220;desktop&#8221; and &#8220;other pane&#8221;.
+Simply hit f3 to bring up the dual pane view, right click on a file and either move/copy the file to "other pane".
+However, unlike KDE,  Gnome only allows you to move/copy to "home", "desktop" and "other pane".

 KDE does it slightly different. when you right click on a file you are be able to move/copy files to any location on the system .
 It also remembers you recently use destinations to save you time on your next move/copy.